wilsonmar/gapi-node/README.md

 designed to be a command-line such as: gp12-pem myfile.p12 > output.pem

-#

-The statistics that Google provides by defautl displays data for only one line at a time.
+The statistics that Google provides by default displays data for only one line at a time.

 What if we want to see the trend of hits for several URLs combined/overlaid on one graph?